 For a comprehensive comparison in this regard, an example is provided here.
 Assume there is a gap between two jaws, for example, the mandible is retruded and the maxilla is protruded.
 If the patient is of appropriate age, the problem can be resolved through orthodontic appliances to prevent maxillary growth and accelerate mandibular growth.
 Moreover, the teeth can be stitched together and fitted.

 Now the question is, can the teeth and jaws move simultaneously or they should be moved in two separate phases?
-In this case, it should be said that orthodontic treatment is, in fact, performed in two phases, but priority is given to jaw movement and correction because of its profound effect on patients’ appearance, and hence beauty.
-On the other hand, jaw movement is no longer possible at higher ages.
+In this case, it should be said that orthodontic treatment is, in fact, performed in two phases, but priority is given to jaw movement and correction because of its profound effect on patients’ appearance.
+However, at higher ages jaw movement is no longer possible.

-It should be also noted that although it is possible to move and correct teeth, it is effective when the jaws are in their right place, so the jaws should be in the right place and then the teeth should be aligned on the jaw.
+Orthodontic treatment is much more effective when the jaws are in their right place.
+Aka, the jaws should be in the right place and then the teeth should be aligned on the jaw.
 If the jaws are in the wrong place, the teeth cannot be properly corrected; therefore, the infrastructure, i.e. the jaws, needs to be changed for subsequent corrective processes.

-If the jaws cannot be moved and corrected and the maxillary growth cannot be prevented at the right age, the problem cannot be resolved effectively through orthodontics at the old age when the bones harden.
-Surgery will be required in this case, which, in addition to higher costs and longer treatment period, is associated with a risk for patients.
+If the patient’s jaws cannot be moved and corrected, the maxillary growth is a forced Making it even more important for the correct ages.
+Problems such as these cannot be resolved effectively through orthodontics.
+Surgery in some cases be required such as this one.
+In addition to higher costs and longer treatment period, it is associated with a risk for patients.

 At younger ages when the jawbone is still soft, jaws can be moved and adjusted easier with the help of orthodontic appliances.

-Like other bones of children, the jaw bones can be shaped much easier at an early age without any need for surgical intervention.
-For example, doctors recommend swimming to raise the height of children, which can result in longer and well-shaped bones.
+It’s recommend patient’s partake in swimming to raise their height.
+This results in longer and well-shaped bones.
 The same applies to the orthodontic appliances which are able to guide the growth and shaping of jaw bones.
 The soft and growing bones of children can be adjusted to the desired shape at an early age by applying an appropriate force.